 3. Jermain Defoe

-Although he has never been considered one of the English football greats, Jermain Defoe is a player that has been massively underrated by many.
+Although he isn't considered one of the English football greats, Jermain Defoe is a player who's been massively underrated by many.

-The Beckton-born forward is one of the most lethal finishers that English football has ever seen, and currently sits ninth on the Premier league all-time top scorers list.
+The Beckton-born forward is one of the most lethal finishers that English football has ever seen, currently sitting ninth on the Premier League all-time top scorers list.

-The ex-Tottenham striker has scored 286 career goals, with 23 of them coming in the Carabao Cup.
+The former Tottenham striker has scored 286 career goals, with 22 of them coming in the Carabao Cup.
 Defoe also won the trophy in 2008 when his Tottenham side defeated Chelsea in the final.

 2. Robbie Fowler